xiejiangzhi/multiview/README.md

     # $multiview.redispatch(self, params[:controller], params[:action])

     # if exist V3::XxxController, should to call V3::XxxController
-    # if not, should to call XxxController
+    # if not, should to call XxxController and prepend v3 views path
+    # when you just want to change something for views, you should not to redefined a controller for the version
     # $multiview.redispatch(self, params[:controller], params[:action], 'v3')
   end
 end
 ```

+Limitation: We only overwrite those action about already defined.

 ### Dispatch request by middleware